-Humans have always been fascinated by tall structures, and in this post, you’ll discover the complete history of tallest buildings in the world.
+Humans have always been fascinated by tall structures, and in this post, you’ll discover the complete history of the tallest buildings in the world.

 From ancient temples and pyramids to modern skyscrapers, Listerious has created an overview of the tallest buildings in history.

 Please note, this list contains all the tallest, man-made, and freestanding structures on land, which is different than a list containing just buildings.

 Let’s take a chronological look at structures that were once the tallest in the world!

 22. Göbekli Tepe